ikepgh/AmiTwitter/README.txt

 Special thanks to:
 - ShInKurO for joining the project, contributing to the codebase
 - Sprocki for his testing of the MorphOS version and very helpful suggestions!
+- James Carroll for contributing to the code

 Donators: Roschmyr